jawidMuhammadi/SmartCalculator/README.md

 # Project Description:

-This is a none scientific smart calculator and currency converter Android App that has been created following MVVM architecture and modern android development best practices
+This is a none scientific smart calculator and currency converter Android App that has been created following MVVM repository architecture pattern and modern android development tools and best practices with a clean and user friendly UI.

 ## Screenshots: